f4js3il/MCP-Client-Authenticated/README.md

 MCP Client connecting to MCP server authenticated by Okta OAuth.
 This one calls Okta , gets token and uses that token for all calls .
 It also caches token and refreshes it

+This also has usage of simple logging Advisor